 The different causes of the recurrence can be identified by experts in order to find the best solutions needed to treat it.
 Prevention and elimination can be done for the sake of resolving hernia recurrence.
-Various studies and articles that are worth 40 years have been analyzed for the sake of improving the research when it comes to recurrence treatment to ensure a better condition on a patient’s hernia As a result, the causes of recurrence have been analyzed based on the results of the surgeries done for hernia mesh repair.
+Various studies and articles have been analyzed for the sake of improving the research when it comes to recurrence treatment to ensure a better condition on a patient’s hernia.
+As a result, the causes of recurrence have been analyzed based on the results of the surgeries done for hernia mesh repair.

 Hernia recurrence problems years later

 The success rate of the hernia repair is often observed depending on the operation if it can provide a permanent result if complications will lessen, the timeframe needed for the patient to rest before they can resume their normal activities, as well as the minimal costs of the surgery.
 But despite all these factors, doctors often view the risk of recurrence as the primary factor when viewing the success rate of hernia repair.
 A 15% recurrence rate using primary hernia repair was often done before applying the hernia mesh.
 But despite the usage of the very versatile mesh implants, recurrence rates on the hernia still tend to exist.
 The main factors vary upon the type of repair done.